jailjones/katacoda-scenarios/session-02-core-concepts/step2.md

 You'll likely notice some interesting tidbits, but don't worry, we'll likely cover these in the following sections, and if we don't please ask us questions.

 Remember that a ReplicaSet can hold only a single type of Pod, so you can't have version 1 and version 2 of the Pods in the same ReplicaSet.
+We can try this by deploying a newer version of our application image: `learnk8s/hello:2.0.0`

+`kubectl apply -f replica-set-v2.yaml`{{copy}}

+Now let's try getting a list of ReplicaSets:

+`kubectl get replicasets`{{copy}}

+No luck?
+Kubernetes replaces the previous ReplicaSet with the newly applied one - functioning as intended.

 ---